Have your say

-We want your feedback on an application to extend a mātaitai reserve in Lyttelton Harbour/Whakaraupō.
+We sought your feedback on an application to extend a mātaitai reserve in Lyttelton Harbour/Whakaraupō.

-Te Hapū o Ngāti Wheke (Rāpaki) Rūnanga has applied to extend the Lyttelton Harbour/Whakaraupō Mātaitai Reserve.
+Te Hapū o Ngāti Wheke (Rāpaki) Rūnanga applied to extend the Lyttelton Harbour/Whakaraupō Mātaitai Reserve.

-Fisheries New Zealand invites submissions from people who take fish, aquatic life, or seaweed or own quota, and whose ability to take fish, aquatic life, or seaweed or whose ownership interest in quota may be affected by the proposed mātaitai reserve.
+Fisheries New Zealand invited submissions from people who take fish, aquatic life, or seaweed or own quota, and whose ability to take fish, aquatic life, or seaweed or whose ownership interest in quota might have been affected by the proposed mātaitai reserve.

 Find out more about the consultation with the local community (closed 18 April 2022)